Karumishra/Employee-Management-System/README.md

 # Employee-Management-System
-A web application using Spring MVC, Spring Boot, Spring Data JPA and MySQL Database
+A web application to Create, Update, Delete and Read employee details using Spring MVC, Spring Boot, Spring Data JPA and MySQL Database